GoogleChrome/web.dev/src/site/content/en/blog/mailru-cwv/index.md

 ## Where we started

 Mail.ru is one of the leading e-mail services on the Russian-speaking Internet and is [in the top 5 sites in Russia in terms of traffic](https://www.alexa.com/topsites/countries/RU).
-The Mail.ru home page is an important resource for a large number of people.
-It serves over several hundred million visits per month and is a portal from where people can access email, news, social media, performance internet searches and more.
+Mail.ru is an important resource for many people.
+It receives several hundred million visits per month, and is a portal from where people can access email, news, social media, performance internet searches and more.

 Mail.ru wanted to provide its visitors with a high quality user experience, so work began to improve CWV.
 Before discussing Mail.ru's CWV optimizations, some technical details of the Mail.ru home page should first be noted.